Being a good neighbour

-Having the occasional party is everyone's prerogative (although more than one a term could be considered excessive).
+Having the occasional party isn't a crime (although more than one a term could be considered excessive).
 If you decide to hold one, do it at the weekend.
 Even if you call it a 'get together' it still makes a lot of noise.

-- Give your neighbours (not just the immediate ones) plenty of warning and let them know when you expect to finish - STICK TO THAT TIME.
+- Give your neighbours (not just the immediate ones) plenty of warning and let them know when you expect to finish and stick to that time.

 - Keep the music down.
 DJ decks are not appropriate in terraced housing.